A second order differential equation for a point charged particle: A simple derivation of the ALD force equation

-In order to recover this relation, the minimal piece required in the equation of motion of a charged particle is $-2/3 e^2 (\ddot{x}^{\rho}\,\ddot{x}^{\rho}\eta_{\rho\sigma})\dot{x}^{\mu}$.
-The Schott term $\frac{2}{3}\,e^2\dddot{x}$ is a total derivative.
+In order to recover this relation, the minimal piece required in the equation of motion of a charged particle is $-2/3\, q^2 ({x}''^{\rho}\,{x}''^{\rho}\eta_{\rho\sigma}){x}'^{\mu}$.
+On the other hand, the Schott's term $\frac{2}{3}\,q^2{x}'''^\mu$ is a total derivative.
 It does not contribute to the averaged power emission of energy-momentum.
-However, in the above argument, the radiation reaction term and the Schott term are necessary, due to the kinematical constraints of the metric $\eta$.
+However, in the above argument the radiation reaction term and the Schott's term are necessary, due to the kinematical constraints of the metric $\eta$.
+Then by this procedure the ALD equation is obtained as a description of the dynamics of point charged particles.